Interplay of ferromagnetism, nematicity and Fermi surface nesting in kagome flat band: Discussions

 We demonstrate that the sizable inter-sublattice density-density repulsion, naturally expected from the extended nature of the charge distribution associated with the kagome flat bands, would result in nematic phases across a wide filling and interaction strength range.
 Considering 2D VHS at $M$ point, the possible Fermi surface nesting could induce translational-symmetry-breaking phases at fillings with (comparably) large nesting susceptibility and small interaction strength, though the nesting might be less prominent and unstable against out-of-plane hopping in thin-film real materials.

-Although our analysis focuses on the single-orbital kagome model, the mechanism is quite general and is not expected to depend on the number of flat bands and orbital characteristics, though the detailed phase diagrams might depend on the parameter settings.
+Although our analysis focuses on a single-orbital kagome model, the mechanism mainly follows from density redistribution at a given filling to reduce inter-site Coulomb energy and should therefore be insensitive to detailed orbital character, with only the quantitative phase boundaries depending on microscopic parameters.
 In addition, we remark that, in the present work, we identify a sizeable inter-sublattice repulsion to be important in stabilzing the nematic phase.
 This could be compared with the phenomenological description we presented in Ref.\ \cite{chen2024CoSn_experiment}, which argued that when only the FB degrees of freedom are considered, the simplest order parameter is one which hybridizes both of the flat bands in CoSn, formed respectively by the in-plane and out-of-plane Co $3d$ orbitals.
 Bridging the SCHF analysis presented in the present work with the phenomenological description in Ref.\ \cite{chen2024CoSn_experiment} is an interesting direction for future studies.

 While we do not explicitly focus on bond orders in our seeding and phase analysis, potentially relevant bond-ordered states merit future investigation.
 Additionally, we exclude spin-orbit coupling from our model, which might modify phase diagrams when magnetic textures become important.